|

 watchmaker.
 Peggy's husband, William T.

-One of Peggy's four
+One of Peggy's four lodgers was thirty-year-old Francis

 "Frank" H. Folice (1869–1936), who operated a large

-railway depot newsstand for Union News, the division
+railway depot newsstand for Union News, division

-monopolized newspapers in the railroad industry.
+of the American News Company, that monopolized newspapers in the railroad industry.

 On December 22, 1902, just shy of her twentieth

-housekeeping at 301 Claremont Avenue.
+housekeeping at 301 Claremont Avenue in Chicago.
 (In 1909, the

 street address was changed to 508.
 It may have been